 Cabinets are a good example.
 If custom cabinets are on the table for every home and you’re a fixed-price builder, you may have a hard time estimating what they’re going to cost from house to house.
 Flooring is another example that has seemingly limitless variables in material and labor costs.
 How many hours have you lost pricing out exotic tile materials and complicated install patterns?
 And, when you’ve finished those estimates, how often has the customer tried to haggle the price after doing some “research” online?
 Not a recipe for efficiency.

-A much better approach is a predefined and comprehensive list of personalization options.
+A much better approach is a predefined and comprehensive list of personalization options and consistency in floorplans for vendor management.
 When you limit the variables, you see fewer change orders.
 The fewer the change orders, the more predictable the costs.

 When General Motors builds cars, they know what they’re going to cost because they build thousands of them on a predictable schedule.
 And while you may not be building that many homes, you can apply the same principles when it comes to purchasing.